Disneyland raises prices ahead of Star Wars opening

 Disney is softening the blow a bit by offering some discounts.
 A current offer discounts the daily rate to as little as $70 per day with the purchase of a "3-day, One Park" per day ticket (must be used by May 23, 2019).
 Southern California residents also qualify for discounts on multi-day tickets, which also expire on May 23.
 Disney World's price increase did little to dampen enthusiasm for the Florida park, which was forced to close its doors to new visitors at one point on New Year's Eve last year, according to CNN affiliate WKMG.

-Massive crowds are expected at Disneyland this summer when the Star Wars expansion opens.
+Massive crowds are expected at both Disneyland and Disney's Hollywood Studios at Walt Disney World when the Star Wars expansion opens (summer for Disneyland and fall for Disney World).